Veks-Code/Projets/README.md

 # Script Python
-Un script en OpenCV et Python qui détecte les visages et les reconnaît avec la webcam !
+A script Python with OpenCV who can detect and recognize faces with the webcam !